Autodesk/sydevs/user_manual/atomic_nodes.md

     duration planned_dt;   // planned duration
 ```

-A state variable's data type does not have to be a core type.
-However, using core types for state variables may make the variables more consistent with port values.
-Also, instances of core types are convenient to work with because they can be converted to strings or printed using the functions below.
+A state variable's data type does not have to be a qualified type.
+However, using qualified types for state variables may make the variables more consistent with port values.
+Also, instances of qualified types are convenient to work with because they can be converted to strings or printed using the functions below.

 ```cpp
 std::string tostring(const T& X)  // converts X to a string